 American Indian Education: Formula grant for school districts who have a high concentration of American Indian/Alaska Native students.
+Title VI formula grants are awarded from the U. S. Department of Education directly to eligible LEAs.

 Title VII, Part B